Synesthesia: Number form

 A number form from one of Francis Galton's subjects (1881).
 Note how the first 4 digits roughly correspond to their positions on a clock face.

 A number form is a mental map of numbers that automatically and involuntarily appears whenever someone who experiences number-forms synesthesia thinks of numbers.
 These numbers might appear in different locations and the mapping changes and varies between individuals.
 Number forms were first documented and named in 1881 by Francis Galton in "The Visions of Sane Persons".

 Ordinal linguistic personification

 Ordinal-linguistic personification (OLP, or personification) is a form of synesthesia in which ordered sequences, such as ordinal numbers, week-day names, months, and alphabetical letters are associated with personalities or genders.
 Although this form of synesthesia was documented as early as the 1890s, researchers have, until recently, paid little attention to it (see History of synesthesia research).
 This form of synesthesia was named "OLP" in the contemporary literature by Julia Simner and colleagues, although it is now also widely recognized by the term "sequence-personality" synesthesia.
 Ordinal linguistic personification normally co-occurs with other forms of synesthesia such as grapheme–color synesthesia.

+Person(ality)-color synesthesia

+Person-color synesthesia (sometimes referred to as personality-color synesthesia) is when the appearance or behavior of people triggers (usually) consistent colors.